Pliny the Younger on Christians: Trajan’s response

 Leonard L. Thompson calls the policy "double-edged", since, "on the one hand, Christians were not hunted down.
 They were tried only if accusations from local provincials were brought against them.
 But if accused and convicted, then Christians ... were killed simply for being Christians."
 Therefore, Pliny's view of the treatment of Christians was not necessarily persecution but rather that Christians were executed only when they were brought before him at trial and confessed; however, pardons were also given to those who denied such charges.
 Ste.
 Croix says the recommended course of action "was 'accusatory' and not 'inquisitorial'", so that it was never the governors themselves but instead private, local accusers (delatores) who brought forth accusations.

+Authenticity

+The received scholarly consensus is that this correspondence is authentic.

+More recently, the authenticity of Pliny's letter was questioned: a stylometric comparison indicates the authenticity of Pliny’s letter, and suggests instead the presence of large amounts of interpolation in the text of the letter.

 Significance

 If it is genuine, Pliny's letter is the earliest pagan account to refer to early Christians and provides a key description of Roman administrative process and problems, and also provides valuable evidence as to the attitudes of the Roman authorities with regard to early Christianity.
 The document seems to show that the Roman Empire, as a government entity, did not at this time "seek out" Christians for prosecution or persecution.
 Although Emperor Trajan gives Pliny specific advice about disregarding anonymous accusations, for example, he was deliberate in not establishing any new rules in regard to the Christians.
 In doing so, Trajan allowed Pliny to try cases according to his discretion.

-The letter as it is presented supports the existence of the early Christian Church and its rapid growth and speaks to its belief system.
+The letter as it is presented supports the existence of the early Christian Church and its rapid growth.

+Later impact

+Several ancient Christian writers mentioned the correspondence between Pliny and Trajan and its circumstances, and often embellished the account.

+The first of them was the Latin writer Tertullian in the year 197, in his Apologeticum (2,6-7), a defence of Christianity.
+This work contains "a selective paraphrase" of the correspondence.
+Tertullian used it to support his point that, in legal theory, it was forbidden to track Christians down.

+Later, in the early fourth century, the Greek writer Eusebius of Caesarea mentioned the episode in his Church History.
+He did not have access to Pliny's original, but to Tertullian's paraphrase.
+He modified the story, among other things, by stating that Pliny asked Trajan for advice because so many Christians were put to death.
+(Historically, it was rather because Christianity raised complex legal questions and Pliny wanted to be safe from criticism.)

+Around 402, Rufinus of Aquileia embellished the account further in a Latin version of Eusebius's work.
+He had access to Tertullian and Eusebius, but again probably not to Pliny's original.
+His modifications include accentuating Pliny's compassion for the Christians, and eliminating his scepticism about Christ as a god.